 Step 3: Third betting round - The turn

 The fourth community card, “the turn”, is dealt face-up.
 Players can check, bet, call, fold or raise.
+Once done, the game continues and calls for a final betting round.

 Step 4: Final betting round - The river